The Best Inland Marine Insurance Companies for 2026

 Construction & Contractors

 For professionals working in the construction industry, inland marine insurance is a vital coverage.
 Because most work happens in the field at different job sites, these businesses must protect their materials and equipment in transit and when they are stored at a job location.
+While many firms use construction management software to track equipment logistics and material deliveries across multiple sites, inland marine insurance serves as the ultimate financial backstop if those tracked items are stolen, lost, or damaged in transit.

 Two important coverages for contractors to consider specifically are equipment floaters and installation floaters.
 An equipment floater will protect tools and equipment in case of theft or damage on the way to or at a job site.
 An installation floater, meanwhile, will cover businesses if damages occur to materials that have yet to be completely installed.